1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Crohn's Disease?

-Crohn's Disease is a chronic inflammatory condition that can affect any part of the gastrointestinal tract, from the mouth to the anus.
-It occurs when the immune system mistakenly attacks healthy digestive tissue, leading to swelling, ulcers, and difficulty absorbing nutrients.
+Crohn Disease is a chronic inflammatory disease that may occur across any section of the gastrointestinal system of the body, the mouth to the anus.
+It arises when the immune system selects the healthy digestive tissue to attack it; this results in swelling, ulcers and inability to absorb nutrients.

 Common Symptoms

-• Persistent diarrhea or urgent need to use the bathroom
+• Persistent diarrhea or desire to go to the bathroom.

 • Unexplained weight loss